 In addition to a hefty upfront investment, another drawback is lower energy efficiency.
 We encourage you to go with a unit with an Energy Star certification that may qualify for additional rebates and save you money on utility costs.

 Draft beer dispensers house the kegs and equipment completely beneath the work surface.
 Therefore, these units usually only come in solid door configurations in order to hide it.
 When choosing a direct draw system, you’ll want an idea of how many beers you want to offer on tap, and how much storage space underneath you’ll need to house the kegs.
 Units are available in stainless steel or black vinyl; come with either one, two, or three doors; have one or two draft towers; and can house up to four beers on tap.
 Custom units are also available, and one of our product experts can help guide you through the process of getting the best solution for your needs.

-Bottle coolers serve a similar function to back bar storage units; however, they are better equipped just for storing beer bottles.
-They offer less storage, but also take up less space.
-They feature top-mounted sliding doors for easy access to contents with less physical strain as the front-mounted doors on traditional back bar storage units.
-You can install a bottle cooler unit anywhere a standard 120 voltage outlet is available and no plumbing is required.
+Bottle coolers are similar to back bar storage units; however, they are better equipped just for storing beer bottles.
+They offer less storage but also take up less space.
+They feature top-mounted sliding doors for easy access to contents with less physical strain than the front-mounted doors on traditional back bar storage units.
+You can install a bottle cooler unit anywhere a standard 120-voltage outlet is available and no plumbing is required.

-Most units also include a front-mounted bottle opener and catcher for convenience and reduced clutter in walkways.
+Most units include a front-mounted bottle opener and catcher for convenience and reduced walkway clutter.